Education Licence Terms and Conditions (20181001)

 6.9 Subject to clause 6.11 and excluding FT’s right to payment of Fees owing, the aggregate liability of either party arising out of or in connection with this Agreement (whether for breach of contract, negligence or otherwise) shall be limited to direct damages which in no event shall exceed the greater of a) £200,000 and b) twice the aggregate amount of the Fees paid or (if greater) payable by the School/University to FT under this Agreement during the 12 month period prior to that in which the claim arose.

 6.10 The provisions of clauses 6.9 and 6.10 shall not apply to the indemnity at clause 6.4.
 The aggregate liability in respect of the indemnity at clause 6.4 shall not exceed £500,000 (five hundred thousand).

-6.11 Nothing in this Agreement shall operate to exclude or restrict either party’s liability for: (a) death or personal injury caused by its negligence; (b) for fraud or fraudulent misrepresentation; (c) for wilful default or for any liability which cannot be limited or excluded by law; or (iv) any liability which cannot be limited or excluded by law; or (b) School/University’s liability for any losses, damages, costs or other liabilities incurred by FT as result of any infringement of FT’s IPRs (including any use of the Content outside of the scope of this Agreement) by the School/University; or (c) Client’s obligation to pay the Fees.
+6.11 Nothing in this Agreement shall operate to exclude or restrict: (a) either party’s liability for (i) death or personal injury caused by its negligence; (ii) for fraud or fraudulent misrepresentation; (iii) for wilful default or for any liability which cannot be limited or excluded by law; or (iv) any liability which cannot be limited or excluded by law; or (b) School/University’s liability for any losses, damages, costs or other liabilities incurred by FT as result of any infringement of FT’s IPRs (including any use of the Content outside of the scope of this Agreement) by the School/University; or (c) Client’s obligation to pay the Fees.